ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 FeatureTestinyAutonoma

-Test Case CreationManual (humans write test steps)Automated (Planner agent reads code and generates tests)
+Test GenerationManual (humans write test steps)Automated (Planner agent reads code and plans tests)

-Test ExecutionManual or via separate automation toolsAutomated (Automator agent runs on real browsers and devices)
+Test ExecutionManual or via separate automation toolsAutomated (Executor agent runs against a live preview environment)

-Test MaintenanceManual (humans update when features change)Automated (Maintainer agent self-heals)
+Test MaintenanceManual (humans update when features change)Automated (Diffs Agent updates tests from PR diffs)

 Open SourceNo (proprietary, closed source)Yes (BSL 1.1, github.com/autonoma-ai/autonoma)